celersms/CelerCOM/README.md

 # CelerCOM

-[CelerCOM](https://www.celersms.com/CelerCOM.htm) is a free minimalistic Java library, which can be used to interact with external devices over COM ports, for example: USB, virtual COM.
+CelerCOM is a minimalistic Java library, which can be used to interact with external devices over COM ports, for example: USB, virtual COM.
+It can be used to interact with TTY and FIFO files as well.
 The library has no external dependencies.
 Native drivers are included for 32-bit and 64-bit Windows and Linux.
 A pure Java driver is available as a fallback for other OS and architectures.

+## How to use

+Just add `CelerCOM.jar` to you classpath.
+The API is described in the [javadoc documentation](https://www.celersms.com/doc/CelerCOM/com/celer/package-summary.html).

 ## TTY Example